 We are not aware of any proposals exclusively related to aviation finance reforms under consideration; however, aviation finance in the Cayman Islands will be considerably affected by a number of broader factors/developments.
-These factors/developments would include the consequences of the COVID-19 pandemic, the impact of restrictions pursuant to United Nations and United Kingdom sanctions extended to the Cayman Islands, the exit of the United Kingdom from the European Union and certain reforms of Cayman Islands insolvency laws.
+These factors/developments would include the consequences of the COVID-19 pandemic, the impact of restrictions pursuant to United Nations, and United Kingdom sanctions extended to the Cayman Islands, by Orders in Council and sanctions imposed by Cayman Islands authorities, under Cayman Islands legislation, the exit of the United Kingdom from the European Union and certain reforms of Cayman Islands insolvency laws.